blnknlights/blnknlights.github.io/htb/machines/support/support.md

 [https://cybergladius.com/htb-walkthrough-support](https://cybergladius.com/htb-walkthrough-support)

-On the DC we'll be using powermad to add a user, the built in AD tools to give it Constrained Delegation Priviledges, Rubeus to generate hashes for the account.
+On the DC we'll be using powermad to add a user, then built in AD tools to give it Constrained Delegation Priviledges, Rubeus to generate hashes for the account.

-The from our own system we'll use impacket to leverage the fake user and request a TGT as the Administrator user.
+Then from our own system we'll use impacket to leverage the fake user and request a TGT as the Administrator user.

 ```bash
 git clone https://github.com/Kevin-Robertson/Powermad.git